 Paid search is a dog-eat-dog world, and staying competitive is essential to seeing a substantial return on your investment.
 Since the paid search space is highly dynamic and ever-changing, what is competitive today might be old news tomorrow.
 That’s why trusting an expert to assist with your PPC campaigns is integral to maximum success.
 That said, there are a few current trends that are helping folks stay ahead of the curve.
 See below for a meaty list of tried-and-true ideas that will help you maximize your paid search efforts!

-So are you truly interested in building the most competitive PPC campaigns your market has ever seen?
+So are you truly interested in building the most competitive Google Ads campaigns your market has ever seen?
 Here are a few tried and tested tips you can use:

 Tip #1: Use the “Paid Competition” section in AdWords.

-Tip #2: Maintain competitive PPC campaigns by tagging your URLs.
+Tip #2: Maintain competitive Google Ads campaigns by tagging your URLs.

 Tagging your URLs allows you to accurately track all elements of each page, something that proves to be essential is you have competitive PPC campaigns.
 Many experts shy away from tagging out of fear of revealing too much information to competitors (tagging URLs can provide others the opportunity to get an inside view into your campaign), but I never advocate operating under fear and paranoia.
 Most competitors don’t have the sophistication to track your campaign on any granular level, and more importantly, the information you can ascertain through tagging far outweighs the risk of giving too much away.